Skip to main content

 3.11 Current debates and reforms

-To improve young people's entry into the labour market, the Government set aside SEK 100 million in 2022 to strengthen the municipalities' opportunities to create jobs for young people, including school holiday jobs for young people.
+To improve young people's entry into the labour market, the Government set aside SEK 130 million (about 11 million euros) in 2024 to strengthen the municipalities' opportunities to create school holiday jobs for young people.
+Municipalities with high level of unemployment are specifically targeted.
+A similar effort has been carried out since 2020.